 The three programs being offered are:

-1) The Science and Engineering App is a three-day computational chemistry program for graduate students, including an opportunity to move your own research project onto the grid.
-The Science and Engineering Applications Grid (SEAGrid) empowers researchers to easily use scientific applications deployed across a wide range of supercomputers, campus clusters, and computing clouds.
+1) The Science and Engineering Applications Grid (SEAGrid) workshop is a three-day computational chemistry program for graduate students, including an opportunity to move your own research project onto the grid.
+The Science and Engineering Applications Grid (SEAGrid) workshop, held at Jackson State University in Jackson Mississippi, will empower researchers to easily use scientific applications deployed across a wide range of supercomputers, campus clusters, and computing clouds.
 SEAGrid features both a powerful desktop client and go-anywhere Web application.
+The workshop will take place Tuesday, May 9 through Thursday, May 11, 2017.

-2) A four-week program focused on gateway development for undergraduate students.
+2) A four-week program focused on gateway development for undergraduate students at Elizabeth City State University.
 Participants must have completed their freshman year with a major in computer science or computer engineering related fields.
 The workshop covers the core skills needed to be productive in design and maintenance of science gateways.
 The program will be presented as short tutorials alternated with practical exercises, and all instruction will be done via live coding.
 Participants will receive a stipend of $500/week plus housing and transportation.

 3) An eight-week internship for students working on a gateway project.
 Participants will be placed at one of the SGCI partner sites.
 Graduate students and undergraduates, who have completed their junior year with majors in computer science or computer engineering related fields with strong programming and software engineering skills, are encouraged to apply.
 Participants will receive a stipend of $500/week plus housing and transportation.